can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 thing protocol did not support were post deletions, which meant that I wouldn't notice such a change.

-I didn't care about comments or deleted posts, however what I wanted to get was a list of posts that changed somehow since timestamp.
-To make things even mor complicated, api call didn't return **all** changes but just some subset of it and I had to do several calls in a row to get a desired result.
+I didn't care about comments or deleted posts, however, what I wanted to get was a list of posts that changed somehow since timestamp.
+To make things even more complicated, api call didn't return **all** changes but just some subset of it and I had to do several calls in a row to get the desired result.

-Logic looked quite complicated and I ended up literally [writing][sync_logic] the steps algorythm should take and them slowly implementing them step after step and surrounding them with tests to keep it under control, you can check the final logic in `get-fetched-item-ids` function in [lj-api][lj-api].
+Logic looked quite complicated and I ended up literally [writing][sync_logic] the steps algorithm should take and them slowly implementing them step after step and surrounding them with tests to keep it under control, you can check the final logic in `get-fetched-item-ids` function in [lj-api][lj-api].
 As you can see I used `-<>` threading macro all over the place to keep the code readable.
-Apart from the logic itself I ended up implementing some function helpers that I didn't find in the language but that we're very useful.
+Apart from the logic itself, I ended up implementing some function helpers that I didn't find in the language but that we're very useful.

-First example of this is `acc`.
-I do a lot of perl and data traversal is really good there.
-What the language allows you to do is to easily access nested arrays without checking existance of anything - `$obj->{a}{b}{c}`.
-Common lisp `getf` is much less flexible and allows only one level lookup and this is where `acc` is useful, since it allows any series of keys:
+The first example of this is `acc`.
+I do a lot of Perl and data traversal is really good there.
+What the language allows you to do is to easily access nested arrays without checking the existence of anything - `$obj->{a}{b}{c}`.
+Common Lisp `getf` is much less flexible and allows only one level lookup and this is where `acc` is useful since it allows any series of keys:

 ```common_lisp